 API stands for Application Programming Interface.
-In basic terms, APIs are a set of functions and procedures that allow for the creation of applications that access data and features of other applications, services, or operating systems.
+In basic terms, APIs are a set of functions and procedures that allow for the creation of applications.
+They access the data and features of other applications, services, or operating systems.

 Good APIs make it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.
 In fact, APIs are often compared to Legos for this reason, because you can mix and match and reuse them infinitely to build new services.

 Let’s get down to it and go deeper and pick it apart: